 Management reviews long-lived assets for possible impairment whenever events or circumstances indicate that the carrying amount of such assets may not be recoverable.
 Recoverability is measured by comparison of the carrying amount to the future undiscounted net cash flows expected to result from the use of the asset and its eventual disposition.
-If these estimated cash flows were less than the carrying amount of the asset, an impairment loss would be recognized in order to write down the asset to its estimated fair value.
-During the year ended December 31, 2021, the Company recognized \$0.6 million in impairment expense of certain operating lease right-of-use assets and \$0.3 million in impairment of leasehold improvements, resulting from the discontinued use of certain leased facilities.
-There were no such impairments of long-lived assets during the year ended December 31, 2020.
+If these estimated cash flows were less than the carrying amount of the asset, an impairment loss would be recognized in order to write down the asset to its estimated fair value and reported as operating expense in the consolidated statements of operations and comprehensive loss.